-- The communication hub continues to give updates on COVID 19 and also clarify miscommunications on a daily basis. - A total of 75500 posters and leaflets have been printed.
-These materials on COVID 19 patient management and they are to meant for health workers.
+- The communication hub continues to give updates on COVID 19 and also clarify miscommunications on a daily basis. - A total of 75 500 COVID-19 posters and leaflets have been printed.
+These materials are on patient management and they are for health workers.
 Distribution is being sorted out for all health facilities (both public and private) in all regions. - The Development Workshop Namibia has delivered printed information, education and communication materials in 4 languages: English, Oshiwambo, Otjiherero and Silozi. - Regions continue to distribute messages at community level.
 Special attention is given to vulnerable members of the society such as people living with disability and those with minimal access to media.